 However, if you’re already using WP Rocket, we have good news for you: our cache plugin includes the LazyLoad feature, which, once enabled, applies the lazy-loading behavior to your images.

 |📖 If you want to learn more about lazy loading, check out our article: How to Lazy Load Images on WordPress.
 You’ll learn how lazy loading works and how you can make the most of it.|

 Since its beginning, WP Media has developed plugins for WordPress following three basic principles: simplicity, usability, and speed.

-Its caching system has boosted speed for millions of pages on the Internet, and its lazy load script is helping image-rich web pages to load straightforwardly.
+Its caching system has boosted millions of pages on the Internet, and its lazy load script is helping image-rich web pages to load straightforwardly.

 You can also find a free stand-alone Lazy Load plugin, which is based on the same script used by WP Rocket.

-We launched Imagify in 2016, with the aim to make the Internet a lighter place: Imagify is wholly devoted to image optimization, and it’s been recognized as one of the best optimization tools for images.
-You can use its web application, download it as a free plugin for WordPress or buy extra quota if you need to optimize many MBs of images.
+We launched Imagify aiming to make the Internet a lighter place.
+Imagify is wholly devoted to image optimization, and it’s been recognized as one of the best optimization tools for images.
+You can use its web application, download it as a free plugin for WordPress or buy an extra quota if you need to optimize many MBs of images.